snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ## Before & After

-Our living room wasn't *bad* before, it was just bare bones to [accommodate tiny babies](../2022-12-30-toys).
-Since our boys are now *kids*, I thought our living room should feel more like the cozy family hangout space that we actually use it for.
+Our living room wasn't *bad* before, it was just bare bones to [accommodate tiny babies](../2022-12-30-toys). :baby: Since our boys are now *kids*, :child: I thought our living room should feel more like the cozy family hangout space that we actually use it for. :video_game: :train:

 ![Living Room](../assets/img/livingroom-before02.jpg){: .mx-auto.d-block :}

 ![Living Room](../assets/img/livingroom-header.jpg){: .mx-auto.d-block :}

-Notice that we kept the plant and stand, coffee table, couches, and blanket/books storage shelf!
-The two wall sconces were removed and replaced with switch-enabled outlets.
+Notice that we kept the plant and stand :potted_plant:, coffee table, couches, and blanket/books storage shelf (for now)!
+The two wall sconces were [removed and replaced](#lighting-in-a-tree) with switch-enabled outlets. :bulb:

 ![Living Room](../assets/img/livingroom-before03.jpg){: .mx-auto.d-block :}